sean-atkinson/row_health_wellness_program_analysis/README.md

 <b>Signup rates (ratio of signups to impressions)</b>
 - Health For All  is the best performing campaign category with a 2.08% signup rate.
 This is largely due to our Email efforts which by themselves have a signup rate of 3.72%.
 - There's a considerable variation in signup rates across different categories.
 While Health For All has the highest signup rate at 2.08%, Golden Years Security has the lowest signup rate at a mere 0.001%.
-- Social media is been our best performing platform with a 0.23% signup rate, Email follows closely at 0.20%.
+- Social media is our best performing platform with a 0.23% signup rate, Email follows closely at 0.20%.

 <b>Cost per signup (ratio of cost to signups)</b>
 - #CoverMatters is the campaign category with the lowest cost per signup ($0.65).
 Health for All ($1.23) is second.
 Golden Years Security has the highest cost per signup at $176.73.